SaaS vs. PaaS. vs. IaaS: What’s the difference?

 Manufacturing loves its buzzwords.
-Recently, it seems, it also loves alphabet soup.
+Recently, it also loves alphabet soup.

 With the advent of cloud solutions and the convergence of IT and OT on the shop floor, manufacturers are often confronted with a curious set of initialisms: SaaS, PaaS, and IaaS.